alfredh2/StrokePrediction/README.md

    ```
    jupyter notebook
    ```
-3. Open the `PatientStrokePrediction.ipynb` notebook.
+3. Open the `StrokePrediction.ipynb` notebook.
 4. Run the cells in the notebook to see the analysis and model predictions.

 ## Results